sharvari-purighalla/NetflixSQLProject/README.md

 - Analyzing Netflix’s content trends compared to competitors (Amazon Prime, Disney+).

 This project was created by **Sharvari Purighalla**.
-You may connect with me on linkedin @sharvari-purighalla for discussions, collaborations, or improvements!
+You may connect with me on linkedin @sharvari-purighalla for discussions, collaborations, or improvements! <br>
 Date: 03/11/2025